fpga4fun.com - where FPGAs are fun.

 // create a binary counter

-assign LED = cnt[22]; // blink the LED at a few Hz (change the bit index to change the blinking rate)
+assign LED = cnt[22]; // blink the LED at a few Hz (using the 23th bit of the counter, use a different bit to modify the blinking rate)

 endmodule